leonvogt/hotwire-dev-tools/README.md

 - `npm run build` - to bundle the extension into static files for production
 - `npm run format` - to format changes with Prettier

+> [!NOTE]
+> By default, the extension will be built for Chrome.
+To build for Firefox just add `firefox` as an argument to the build command: `npm run build firefox` or `npm run dev firefox`.

 ### Test on Chrome

 1. Open Chrome and navigate to `chrome://extensions/`